gabrieldemarmiesse/python-on-whales/README.md

 An awesome Python wrapper for an awesome Docker CLI!

-Works on Linux, MacOS and Windows.
+Works on Linux, MacOS and Windows, for Python 3.7 and above.

 The docs can be found at this address: <https://gabrieldemarmiesse.github.io/python-on-whales/>